AgentXCross/courthawk/README.md

 This project is inspired by [this tutorial](https://www.youtube.com/watch?v=L23oIHZE14w).
 It has since been substantially expanded and reworked, with significant improvements to the code structure, system architecture, and computer vision methods.

-To Do: Change the XGBoost model to Multinomial Logistic Regression, For shot classification use 2 separate models based on which side of the court the player is, Continue building the frontend, Heatmap regression models to replace current ball tracking and court keypoints.
+To Do: Continue building the frontend, deploy it, Heatmap regression models to replace current ball tracking and court keypoints.

 <p align="center">
   <img src="courthawk_engine/data/output_videos/sinner_zverev_output.gif" width="70%">